Octiv Digital

 Get Social

-Social media remains one of the top referral channels for real estate web sites.
-Your followers will naturally share property URLs among family and friends, however, you have an opportunity to share content yourself.
-Get into a rhythm of posting your personal real estate advice, information about your area and of course, your property listings.
+Social media remains one of the top referral channels for real estate websites.
+Your followers will naturally share property URLs among family and friends; however, you have an opportunity to share content yourself.
+Get into a rhythm of posting your personal real estate advice, information about your area, and, of course, your property listings.

-Aside from the standard Facebook and Instagram posts, take a look at Pinterest.
+Aside from the standard Facebook and Instagram posts, consider Pinterest.
 Many real estate buyers turn to Pinterest to discover home styles they like and can easily come across your content.
-Additionally, if you have video content for your listings, be sure to post it on YouTube and Tik Tok.
+Additionally, if you don’t already have video content for your listings, consider using an online video maker to create engaging and informative tours.
+These can then be posted on YouTube and TikTok, reaching a wider audience of potential buyers increasingly looking for video content when searching for homes.

 Wrapping It Up